Frequently Asked Questions

 • Tax deduction for professional writers: As a registered corporation, Go and Write! issues receipts for our retreats, and professional authors who earn income from their writing can consider keeping their receipts for their registration and other expenses incurred on retreat if they want to claim the retreat on their tax returns.

-Ultimately, if you just can’t afford a Go and Write! retreat, we recommend that you consider joining your provincial or state writers’ group.
-Oftentimes these non-profit organizations offer reasonably-priced writing retreats and workshops, and it’s a great way to get to know your local writing community.
+If you can’t afford a Go and Write! retreat, we recommend that you consider joining your provincial or state writers’ group.
+Oftentimes these non-profit organizations offer writing retreats and workshops that are more affordable simply because they’re closer to home, and it’s a great way to get to know your local writing community.
 We know it’s not the same as traveling to write with like-minded souls, but these local writing groups can help offer some support and companionship to what is often a solitary craft, and that may be something you can do while you save for a retreat with us in the future.

 Do you charge extra for solo travellers, a.k.a. a “single supplement”?